 Making paneer at home is simple and needs only two ingredients – milk and acid (lemon juice or vinegar work well).
 You will need to heat milk and add the acid and simmer the milk till it curdles and separates into whey and paneer or cottage cheese.
 I have a super handy, step by step tutorial on how to make paneer here.

-Coming back to my extra favorite paneer butter masala.
-You can always go to the whole hog and make your own paneer at home (which only takes 15 minutes BTW and is the most satisfying experience) or you can buy store bought paneer.
+You can always make your own paneer at home (which only takes 15 minutes BTW and is the most satisfying experience) or you can buy store bought paneer – look for malai paneer.
 This recipe is so versatile that if you would rather have chicken butter masala instead, you can always substitute the paneer for chicken.
-Works both ways!
+Or use tofu and make tofu butter masala.
+If you’d like to make it vegan, use oil instead of butter and skip the cream.

 Restaurant Style Paneer Butter Masala